microsoftgraph/msgraph-sdk-javascript/README.md

 ### 2. Authenticate for the Microsoft Graph service

-The Microsoft Graph JavaScript Client Library has an adapter implementation ([MSALAuthenticationProvider](src/MSALAuthenticationProvider.ts)) for [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core) (Microsoft Authentication Library) which takes care of getting the `accessToken`.
+The Microsoft Graph JavaScript Client Library has an adapter implementation ([ImplicitMSALAuthenticationProvider](src/ImplicitMSALAuthenticationProvider.ts)) for [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core) (Microsoft Authentication Library) which takes care of getting the `accessToken`.
 MSAL library does not ship with this library, user has to include it externally (For including MSAL, refer [this](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core#installation)).

 > **Important Note:** MSAL is supported only for frontend applications, for server-side authentication you have to implement your own AuthenticationProvider.
 Refer implementing [Custom Authentication Provider](./docs/CustomAuthenticationProvider.md).

-#### Creating an instance of MSALAuthenticationProvider in browser environment
+#### Creating an instance of ImplicitMSALAuthenticationProvider in browser environment

 Refer devDependencies in [package.json](./package.json) for the compatible msal version and update that version in below.